Skip to main content

 Returning Chat Completion Chunks

-Chat completion predictors must return an iterator of completion chunks, with type Iterator[muna.beta.openai.ChatCompletionChunk]:
+Chat completion functions must return an iterator of completion chunks, with type Iterator[muna.beta.openai.ChatCompletionChunk]:

 llm.py